MadanThevar/Churn-Analysis-Project/README.md

 4. **Tenure Trends**: Newer customers are at higher risk of churn, emphasizing the need for strong onboarding.
 5. **Segmentation**: SME and Corporate segments dominate the customer base, suggesting tailored retention efforts for these groups.

+### ⚖️ Adjustments and Calculated Fields:
+1. **Income & Age Groupings**: Created calculated fields for age and income ranges to analyze churn across different customer demographics.
+2. **Complaint Level Segmentation**: Segmented customers based on complaint levels using calculated fields to visualize the impact of complaints on churn.
+3. **Customer Tenure Calculation**: Applied quick table calculations to track and visualize customer tenure trends over time.
+4. **Churn Rate Calculation**: Calculated overall churn rate by dividing churned customers by total customers, providing a clear metric for analysis.
+5. **Customer Segmentation by Category**: Categorized customers into SME, Corporate, and Retail segments using calculated fields to highlight the distribution of the customer base.

 ## 🌟 Key Takeaways
 1. 🔍 **High Predictive Accuracy**: The Support Vector Machine (SVM) model achieved outstanding accuracy, making it a top choice for accurately predicting customer churn and reducing false positives.